Book now for our Autumn Study Day

 The annual fashion exhibition drawn from the Killerton dress collection will mirror the timeline of the campaign for women's suffrage.
 Highlights include a walking dress worn by Queen Victoria ( anti-suffrage), a gown by Nicaud of Paris made for Eleanor's 1905 wedding, and the 'parliamentary suit' worn by Nancy Astor when she became the first woman elected to Parliament to take up her seat in the House of Commons (1919), as well as WSPU (suffragette) memorabilia and dress of the period.

-There will also be a touring exhibition from the National Portrait Gallery featuring paintings of important figures associated with the long journey towards the Vote.
+There will also be a touring exhibition from the National Portrait Gallery.
+Faces of Change features paintings of important figures associated with the long journey towards the Vote.

 The theme of the Study Day will be dress and politics in the broadest sense.
 There will be an opportunity to attend talks linked to the theme during the morning, with a chance to view all three exhibitions and take a closer look at some objects from the stored collections.
+This is an opportunity to see behind the scenes and view some of Queen Victoria's clothing in the costume department's workroom.
 The full programme will be confirmed in due course.

 NB Admission to the exhibitions at Killerton is free to members of the National Trust, but non-members will have to pay an admission fee to the property which includes entry to the house, park and garden.
 There is a small extra charge for the car park.

 John Tenniel, ‘Woman’s Emancipation by a strong-minded American Woman’,Punch, 1851.
 Special Collections and Archives, Cardiff University.